 Planet Earth Shows Us Our Collective Need to Heal

 Recently I’ve been thinking about how we’re in the midst of a 6th mass extinction, this one created by humans.
 50% of the world’s living species are predicted to be extinct by 2100.
 Current extinction rates are already 1000-10,000x the natural extinction rate.
 3/4 of known species have and already are disappearing.
 We will lose half of our world’s biodiversity, one that all of humanity and life depends on.
-In order to prevent humans from going extinct, we would need 5 more earths to sustain our current lifestyle and population of 8.5 billion people.
 We are already consuming 175% of the planet’s resources and what it can regenerate in one year.
+And in order to prevent humans from going extinct, we would need 5 more earths to sustain our current lifestyle and population of 8.5 billion people.

-We think about the current state the planet is in and what that means for species survival and health.
-Then we look to the state of human health.
 Global health and wellness is an enormous industry valued at $5.61 trillion and is projected to grow to $8.47 trillion by 2027 (Statista), reflecting the growing and serious need for health solutions.
 The people of our world are plagued by imbalances in mental, emotional, spiritual and physical health.
 This is reflected in the mental and physical health statistics of our global population.
 Chronic noncommunicable diseases represent 76% of all deaths in the world, and is projected to increase to 86% by 2048 (World Health Organization).
 Noncommunicable diseases overtook communicable diseases in the 1940s, paralleling the rise in capitalism.
-They originate within the individual and result in chronic, oftentimes unexplainable health conditions such as cardiovascular disease (e.g. stroke), respiratory disease (e.g. asthma), cancer, and mental health illness.
+And originate within the individual, resulting in chronic, oftentimes unexplainable health conditions such as cardiovascular disease, respiratory disease, cancer, and mental health illness.
 It is projected that at least half of the world’s population will experience at least one mental health disorder in their lifetime (World Health Organization).
-Chronic stress, anxiety and depression are now common human conditions, especially in wealthy, developed countries, and we only see an increase with every younger generation.
+Chronic stress, anxiety and depression are now common human conditions, especially in wealthy, developed countries.
+These conditions increase with every generation.
 Around 40% of millennials (ages 28-43) report having a mental health condition, and 1 out of 3 report having a behavioral health condition.
 In generation Z (ages 12-27), 9 out of 10 people report experiencing at least one physical or emotional symptom because of stress, such as feeling depressed or hopeless (APA), and suicide is now the second leading cause of death among 12-27 year olds.

 There are three main issues manifesting right now: 1. habitat loss, 2. over-consumption, and 3. waste and pollution.